GraphXAIN: Narratives to Explain Graph Neural Networks: Results

 \section{Results}

-In the following, we provide examples demonstrating various automatically generated GraphXAINs to explain the GNN model’s final prediction of the target node.
-It is important to emphasize that the results presented are not selectively chosen.
-From the graph dataset, five node indices were randomly selected.
-The GraphXAINs are subsequently generated for each of the selected nodes and are presented in Figure \ref{fig:XAIN_12} and Figure \ref{fig:XAIN_140}.
-For the remaining GraphXAIN examples, see Appendix~\ref{app:Cedro}.
+In the following, we provide examples presenting various automatically generated GraphXAINs to explain the GNN model’s prediction for the target node.
+It is important to clarify that the presented results are not selectively chosen - rather, a subset of nodes (subject to explanation) is randomly drawn from both datasets.
+The GraphXAINs are subsequently generated for each of the selected nodes.
+Figure \ref{fig:XAIN_57} and Figure \ref{fig:XAIN_432_reg} present examples of generated GraphXAINs for node classification and node regression tasks, respectively.
+For some other GraphXAIN examples, see Appendix~\ref{app:Cedro}.

-The results of the GraphXAINs demonstrate the effectiveness of generating XAI narrative-based explanations from the context-free subgraphs and feature importance values.
-Unlike other GNN XAI descriptive outputs, which typically present static feature values without context, the outputs generated by our method provide a coherent XAI Narrative.
+The results of the GraphXAINs show the effectiveness of generating XAI narrative-based explanations from the context-free subgraphs and feature importance values.
+Unlike other GNN XAI descriptive outputs, which typically present static feature values, the outputs generated by our method provide a coherent XAI Narrative.
 Not only do these narratives articulate which features contributed most to the model's prediction, but also explain how and why these features combined in a cause-and-effect manner.
 For instance, the narrative for a high-salary prediction highlights the player's field and performance statistics, such as position and the number of games played, while crucially contextualising these within broader patterns of team dynamics and social interactions.

 Figure \ref{fig:XAI_57_description} presents a possible XAI Description for the GNN model’s final prediction of node 57, outlining key features contributing to the target label prediction.
 The XAI Description is presented in a static, context-free, and non-coherent format, emphasising the fundamental distinctions between a description and a narrative.
-The superiority of the XAI Narrative presented at bottom of the Figure \ref{fig:XAIN_57} over the provided XAI Description is evident.
-Thus GraphXAIN goes beyond the XAID as shown in Figure \ref{fig:XAI_57_description}.
+The advantage of the XAI Narrative presented at bottom of the Figure \ref{fig:XAIN_57} over the provided XAI Description is evident.
+Thus GraphXAIN goes beyond the XAI Description as shown in Figure \ref{fig:XAI_57_description}.